headwaymaps/headwaymaps.github.io/content/homepage/community.md

 * [MobilityData database](https://database.mobilitydata.org/)
 * And many others

-Additionally, Headway is able to automate a lot of the build process thanks to the [BBBike extract service](https://extract.bbbike.org/).
+Additionally, Headway is able to automate much of the build process thanks to the [BBBike extract service](https://extract.bbbike.org/).